open-quantum-safe/openssl/README.md

 - if `<SIG>` has L5 security, the fork provides the method `p521_<SIG>`, which combines `<SIG>` with ECDSA using NIST's P521 curve.

 For example, since `dilithium2` claims L1 security, the hybrids `rsa3072_dilithium2` and `p256_dilithium2` are available.

-**N.B.**: Only the L1 signature variants and `rainbowVcclassic` are enabled by default.
-Should you wish to enable additional variants, consult [the "Code Generation" section of the documentation in the wiki](https://github.com/open-quantum-safe/openssl/wiki/Using-liboqs-algorithms-not-in-the-fork#code-generation).

 ## Quickstart